-The following are the five programs approved by the Hispanics Studies Department for its minors and majors.
+The following are the three programs approved by the Hispanics Studies Department for its minors and majors.
 No Spanish credit can be earned from studies conducted in programs other than the five listed below.
-Our three options in Latin America and the two other sites in Spain have been selected to match our curricular strengths, established student interest, new demand for summer offerings, and our overriding obsession with quality programs.
-The latter is apparent in the prevalence of Puget Sound faculty-led programs such as Madrid Summers and programs in which we are involved as partners with other regional institutions such as PLU, Willamette University, Gonzaga, etc.
+Our two options in Latin America and another in Spain have been selected to match our curricular strengths, established student interest, new demand for summer offerings, and our overriding obsession with quality programs.
+The latter is apparent in the prevalence of Puget Sound faculty-led programs in which we are involved as partners with other regional institutions such as PLU, Willamette University, Gonzaga, etc.

 • Contact person: Professor Brendan Lanctot